cujanovic/restartko/README.md

 sudo journalctl -u restartko -b
 ```

-**Why the 30-second delay?**
+**How does the network wait work?**

-After a power loss, the network interface and router may not be immediately ready:
+After a power loss or system boot, the network may not be immediately ready.
+The `wait-for-network.sh` script:
-1. Network interface initialization takes time
+1. **Checks for default route** - Waits until `ip route` shows a default gateway
-2. Router may still be booting
+2. **Exits immediately** - Once network is ready (typically 2-5 seconds)
-3. DHCP lease acquisition may be in progress
+3. **Times out at 60 seconds** - Proceeds anyway if network takes too long
-4. DNS resolution may not be available yet
+4. **Service auto-restarts** - If network isn't ready, systemd will retry

-The 30-second delay (`ExecStartPre=/bin/sleep 30`) ensures the network is fully operational before RestartKO starts monitoring.
+This is much faster than a fixed 30-second delay while still handling power loss scenarios gracefully.

 **Service User Security:**